le-michael/setup-mcmaster-vpn-on-linux/README.md

 ## 3. Install VPN

-In the directory where you extracter the tar file `cd` into the vpn folder and run `vpn_install.sh`.
+In the directory where you extracted the tar file `cd` into the vpn folder and run `vpn_install.sh`.

 ```
 cd anyconnect-linux64-4.6.04056/vpn